 Testosterone production peaks in men at around the age of 20 and begins to slowly decline.
 Some estimates put the average loss of testosterone at about 2% per year for men between the ages of 30 and 50 years old.
 While this loss of production is a natural part of the aging process, research suggests that as many as 40% of men over the age of 40 are adversely affected by low levels of the hormone.

-Things like stress, weight gain, prescription drugs and a lack of exercise can affect the body’s production of the key hormone as well as illnesses like type 2 diabetes.
+Things like stress, weight gain, doctor recommended drugs and a lack of exercise can affect the body’s production of the key hormone as well as illnesses like type 2 diabetes.
 Low testosterone not only causes issues like erectile dysfunction, fatigue and depression but research also suggests that men with lower than normal testosterone levels face a higher risk of serious illnesses like osteoporosis, and cardiovascular disease.

 If you are concerned that you may be suffering from low levels of testosterone it’s important to visit your primary care physician for a full diagnosis and treatment plan, however, there are several natural ways that everyone on the testosterone spectrum can increase and stabilize testosterone production in the body.
 We’ve put together a list of hormone-free testosterone boosting options including the natural supplement Pure Vitality Vigor Vitality for Him.
 This all-natural tablet contains powerful herbs like tribulus terrestris and fenugreek which have been shown to boost testosterone production and improve energy, libido and stamina.